nxp-mcuxpresso/mcuxsdk-examples/eiq_examples/tflm_label_image/readme.md

 │   └── output_postproc.h
 ├── pcq_npu
 │   ├── mobilenet_v1_0.25_128_quant_int8_npu.tflite
-│   ├── model_data.h
+│   ├── model_data.h             # Model data file
 │   └── model_mobilenet_ops_npu.cpp
+├── <board_name_folder> (e.g. mimxrt700evk_cm33_core0)
+│   └── middleware_eiq_neutron   # Neutron-Software files
+│       ├── NeutronDriver.h
+│       ├── NeutronErrors.h
+│       └── cm33
+│           ├── libNeutronDriver.a
+│           └── libNeutronFirmware.a
 └── tflm
     ├── demo_info.cpp
     └── model.cpp
 ```

+For the boards with NPU hardware, the NPU model file is located in the `pcq_npu/` folder.
+(For the boards without NPU hardware, the CPU version of the model file is located in the `pcq/` folder.)

-The library files and header files in the `cm33/`, `driver_include/`, and `include/` folders are Neutron-Software related files.
+The header files and library files in the `<board_name_folder>/middleware_eiq_neutron` folder are Neutron-Software related files.

 Users can update the Neutron-Software version in this project by replacing these four files: `NeutronDriver.h`, `NeutronErrors.h`, `libNeutronDriver.a`, and `libNeutronFirmware.a`.

-(For the boards without NPU hardware, the CPU version of the model file is located in the `pcq/` folder.)

 ## Replace the model file